Saint Valentine: Identification

 Saint Valentine does not occur in the earliest list of Roman martyrs, the Chronography of 354, although the patron of the Chronography's compilation was a wealthy Roman Christian named Valentinus.

-However, it is found in the Martyrologium Hieronymianum, which was compiled between 460 and 544 from earlier local sources.
-The feast of St. Valentine of February 14 was first established in 496 by Pope Gelasius I, who included Valentine among all those "... whose names are justly reverenced among men, but whose acts are known only to God."
+In the Echternach recension of the Martyrologium Hieronymianum, there are mentions of a Valentinus martyred in Rome and a Valentinus martyred in Africa, but without a specific year or further identification.
+The Martyrologium was likely compiled in the 620s in Luxeuil, with many entries dating from an earlier list of saints from Aquileia.

 The Catholic Encyclopedia and other hagiographical sources speak of three Saints Valentine that appear in connection with February 14.
 One was a Roman priest, another the bishop of Interamna (modern Terni, Italy) both buried along the Via Flaminia outside Rome, at different distances from the city.
 The third was said to be a saint who suffered on the same day with a number of companions in the Roman province of Africa, of whom nothing else is known.
 Though the extant accounts of the martyrdoms of the first two listed saints are of a late date and contain legendary elements, "a common nucleus of fact" may underlie the two accounts and they may refer to "a single person".

 According to the official biography of the Diocese of Terni, Bishop Valentine was born and lived in Interamna and while on a temporary stay in Rome he was imprisoned, tortured, and martyred there on February 14, 269.
 His body was hastily buried at a nearby cemetery and a few nights later his disciples retrieved his body and returned him home.

 The Roman Martyrology, the Catholic Church's official list of recognised saints, for February 14 gives only one Saint Valentine: a martyr who died on the Via Flaminia.

+The widespread modern legend that the feast of St. Valentine on February 14 was first established in 496 by Pope Gelasius I, who included Valentine among all those "... whose names are justly reverenced among men, but whose acts are known only to God" is in fact based upon a statement in the Gelasian Decree which mentions St George but not St Valentine, and is not in fact by Gelasius.